 About Mental Health Rehab and Depression Treatment Retreats

 While some individuals find relief from the symptoms of depression with the help of antidepressants and psychotherapy, others continue to suffer.
 In these cases, individuals become increasingly frustrated and despairing, finding no real relief in sight.
-Depression treatment retreats offers a comprehensive program that includes both therapy and holistic activities that are centered around the treatment of depressive disorders.
+Depression treatment retreats offer a comprehensive program that includes both therapy and holistic activities that are centered around the treatment of depressive disorders.

 Many people who battle depression have experienced deep loss or trauma that may be a contributing factor in this mental health condition.
 Therapeutic practices found at a depression treatment retreat will gently guide the individual to examine their past or present circumstances and work toward resolving the lingering emotional damage.

 The depression retreat program will pair evidence-based therapies with complementary therapies that induce relaxation, which can lead to new insights regarding the depression.
 The holistic and experiential therapies that are provided will enhance the effects of the talk therapy by leading the individual toward self-discovery.
 Some of the holistic therapies offered at a depression treatment retreat may include:

 - Research continues to reveal that yoga, particularly Iyengar yoga, can be impactful in reducing symptoms of depression.
 A recent study published in the Journal of Alternative and Complementary Medicine found that study participants who engaged in yoga several times per week reduced their scores on the depression screening tool by 50%.
 Yoga involves precise postures, breath control and deep breathing, which influence the parasympathetic nervous system and improve mood.

 - Meditation has been found to help depression symptoms by introducing a new script or thought focus through the guidance of an instructor or audio format.
 Over time the individual experiences a positive shift in their thinking that replaces negative self talk or obsessive thinking with positive thoughts.